Narigo/scalajs-fun/README.md

 paragraph and text label.
 In the video, we see how to merge and scan `Rx.Observable` streams.
 With the `ScalaRx` implementation we can use the `triggerLater` methods to update the `result`, which basically is our counter state.

+## Video 13 - Using the HTTP Driver